megacamelus/camel-upstream-info/camel-documentation/camel-xmpp.md

 from XMPP or send messages to XMPP).
 Consumer mode supports rooms starting.

+# Usage

-# Headers and setting Subject or Language
+## Headers and setting Subject or Language

 Camel sets the message IN headers as properties on the XMPP message.
 You can configure a `HeaderFilterStategy` if you need custom filtering of